Table of Contents

 The normal distribution is characterized by 5 criteria:

 - The curve of the distribution has the shape of a bell (therefore often called the bell curve; the standard normal distribution has the shape of the ‘Gaussian bell’).

 - The distribution is symmetric.

-- 2/3 of the total area is located between the x-values of the inflection points.
+- Two-thirds of the total area is located between the X-values of the inflection points.

 The correlation describes a statistical technique that tests for relations.
-The strength and direction of this statistical relation is called correlation coefficient.
+The strength and direction of this statistical relation are called the correlation coefficient.
 The correlation coefficient doesn’t make statements about causal relations.

 Multivariate analysis (analysis of several correlating features)